-But when you live, day in and day out, getting bitten numerous times with no end in sight, you begin to feel hopeless and crazy.
+But when you live day in and day out getting bitten numerous times with no end in sight, you begin to feel hopeless and crazy.

-But then sometimes the gnat backs off and you have a good go of it for a while.
+And then sometimes the gnat backs off, and you have a good go of it for a while.
 It’s such a relief, and you feel so overwhelmed with gratitude and hope that your suffering may be over, that you let your guard down.

 Just the subtle, nagging feeling of being on eggshells, worried the bites may begin again, but you don’t want to worry about it, because that’s uncomfortable, and you just want so badly to enjoy this peaceful moment.

-Say hello to the abuse cycle, my friends.
+Say hello to the cycle of abuse.

-I used to sing that song, actually, when I was in the middle of a crazy moment with Mine.
+I used to sing this song when I was in the middle of a crazy moment with my husband.
 “Round and round and round we go, where we stop, nobody knows!”

 I’d get all wound up, pointing out the invisible elephant in our home, and he’d tsk tsk about how I was making stuff up in my head again.

 In my desperation to be seen and heard and believed, I disrespected myself.
 I behaved like a child.
 And then I felt ashamed, and the cycle continued this way for over two decades.

 My default was to assume the problem must always be me.
 After all, my partner and the Good but Clueless Church Folks kept telling me I needed to do more.
 Be more.
 Save my husband without a word.
 Just make him happy.
 Trust and obey.
 Suffer for Jesus.

 But I couldn’t hold it together when he went into gnat attack mode.
 The more I read and learned about the techniques abusers use to control their targets, the more I realized I was the target.

 I learned through therapy that the outward actions I was exhibiting were actually complex-PTSD symptoms after two decades of covert abuse.
-(By the way, after getting away from the wacky environment I lived in and going through EMDR therapy, I’m back to who I was before I got married.
-I just couldn’t live in the smoke and breathe at the same time.)

-And for some magical reason, you think that if you could just turn your words in exactly the right way, with a sprinkle of pink fairy dust at just the right moment, you might break through.
-There might be a meeting of the minds.
+And for some magical reason, you think that if you could just turn your words in exactly the right way, with a sprinkle of pink fairy dust at just the right moment, you just might break through.

 You might come to a peaceful resolution that leads to great sex and deeper intimacy on an intellectual, emotional, and spiritual level.

 “But it might!”
 You say.
 “It might!
 Someday!
 If I keep trying!”

-Who said another person was your personal responsiblity to change?
+Who said another person was your personal responsibility to change?
 To control?

 Whose life did God give you, anyway?